goulartdev/udemy-django-course/monthly_challanges/README.md

 # Monthly Challanges App

-This is an simple app built in sections 3 and 4 of the course:
+This is a simple app built in sections 3 and 4 of the course:

 - Section 3: URLs & Views
 - Sectino 4: Templates & Static Files